Former Firefighter Charged in Weakley County Church Fire

 Today, TBI assistance was requested by the Weakley County Sheriff’s Office in the investigation of an Easter Sunday fire at New Salem Presbyterian Church along Highway 89 in Sharon.
 During the course of the investigation, with the assistance of the Dresden Fire Department, agents determined the fire had been intentionally set and that Codie Austin Clark (DOB: 6/20/95) of Sharon was the individual responsible.
 The Dresden Fire Department had been conducting an internal investigation involving Clark following a series of recent fires in the area.

 This evening, Clark was arrested on one count of Arson of a Place of Worship and booked into the Weakley County Jail.
-He is currently free on $1,000 bond.
+He is being held without bond.